woaproject/deployment-bridge/README.md

 **This is work in progress**
 At the current moment trying to replicate functionality of https://github.com/poanetwork/parity-bridge-research

+At the present moment this playbook is to perform initial deployment of the bridge and parity services.
+If you want to run it against existing installation some files might be overwritten, please at least set `initial_deployment: no` in `hosts.yml`.

 ### Requirements
 * on local machine: python, ansible
 * on remote: ubuntu server 16.04, python 3